 Matthew Zahn

-I am a Ph.D. candidate in the Economics Department at Johns Hopkins University.
+I received my Ph.D.
+Economics from Johns Hopkins University.
 My research focuses on industrial organization with an emphasis on healthcare topics.

 I spent the 2022–2023 academic year as a PhD student fellow in Aging and Health Economics at the NBER offices in Cambridge, Massachusetts.